 Return home by small ferry from Iona to Mull, then by larger ferry from Mull back to Oban.

 The two centres for this Scottish holiday are the enchanting islands of Mull and its tiny near neighbour, Iona.

 Prices based on two people sharing double rooms ensuite for three nights on Mull and two nights on Iona, on a bed & breakfast basis.
+(October holidays only include evening meals on Iona).
 Price includes return ferry travel for a car and two passengers to and from Mull, and to Iona as foot passengers only.

 We would also be happy to arrange a whole range of wildlife and boat trips for your holiday, including trips to Staffa, puffin and whale-watching (in season).
 Ask for more details – advance booking strongly recommended.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.